vuw-research-computing/raapoi-docs/docs/partitions.md

 * Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 30 days

-### Cluster Default Resources
+## Cluster Default Resources

-Please note that if you do not specify CPU, Memory or Time in your job request you will be given the cluster defaults which are:
+Please note that if you do not specify the Partition, CPU, Memory or Time in your job request (via `srun` or `sbatch`) you will be assigned the corresponding cluster defaults.
+The defaults are:

+* Default Partition: quicktest
-* Default CPU: 2
+* Default CPUs: 2
 * Default Memory: 2 GB
 * Default Time: 1 hour

-You can change these with the -c, --mem and --time parameters to the srun and sbatch commands.
-Please see this documentation for more information about srun and sbatch.
+You can change these with the --partition , -c, --mem and --time parameters, respectively, to the srun and sbatch commands.
+Please see [this section](running_jobs.md) of the documentation for more information on how to run jobs using `srun` and `sbatch`.